-William Schwab is counsel in the Boston office of Latham & Watkins and a member of the firm's Private Equity and Mergers & Acquisitions Practice.
+William Schwab is a partner in the Boston office of Latham & Watkins and a member of the firm's Private Equity and Mergers & Acquisitions Practices.

 Mr. Schwab's practice focuses on advising leading private equity funds and their portfolio companies in connection with:

 - Secondary transactions

 Mr. Schwab also provides outside general counsel to early-stage and mature private companies, assisting with:

 - Commercial agreements

 - Employment matters

 Mr. Schwab's representative clients include Goldman Sachs, Great Hill Partners, Luxor Capital Group, TA Associates, Leonard Green & Partners, Onex, Bregal Sagemount and Columbus Nova.
 Mr. Schwab is also general outside counsel to a number of private companies, including IntApp, Inc., YogaWorks, SheKnows Media, The Shade Store, NorthStar Alarm Services, Buscapé.com, Dun & Bradstreet Credibility Corp., Legacy.com and QMC Telecom International.

 - Goldman Sachs & Co. in numerous investment and sales transactions and recapitalizations, including: